Pupil Premium 2019-20

 At Kingshill Church School we aim to secure effective teaching and learning for all and enhance achievement and well being, irrespective of personal circumstances.
-At Kingshill Church School we have a clear philosophy that we want to provide children with opportunities that they may not always have access to.
+As part of our ethos and vision, at Kingshill Church School we have a clear philosophy that we want to provide children with opportunities that they may not always have access to.
 Our pupil premium funding, therefore, is spent on children in support of this aim.

 Our school leadership and governance values the quality of teaching and learning as its core purpose.
 This implies the deployment of time, energy and resources to enhance confidence in the quality of teaching and learning and the focus on achievement.

 Vulnerable children are amongst those groups that may need additional support or intervention in order to make optimum progress; children who have needs, dispositions, aptitudes or circumstances which may require particularly perceptive and expert teaching and in some cases, additional support beyond the school.